What is plasma, and what are platelets?

 What is platelet-rich plasma therapy?

 It is injections of PRP; it has a variety of indications in different fields of medicine.
 It is used to accelerate the healing of injured tendons, ligaments, muscles, and joints.
-In dermatology PRP injections used in hair loss, facial skin rejuvenation, acne scar, superficial wrinkles.
+In dermatology, PRP injections are used in hair loss, facial skin rejuvenation, acne scar, superficial wrinkles.

 How does PRP treatment work?

 The platelets contain various proteins that can improve cell proliferation, blood vessel ingrowth, and eventual tissue healing.
-It has numerous growth factors when injected into skin or hair root it provides the stimulus for collagen regeneration which improves skin texture, reduces scar, reduces fine wrinkles, growth factors keep hair follicles to stay for a longer time in anagen or growth phase and minimizes hair fall.
-It also provides stimulus to hair which is in the dormant phase and does provide some new hair growth.
+It has numerous growth factors when injected into the skin or hair root.
+It provides the stimulus for collagen regeneration, which improves skin texture, reduces scar, reduces fine wrinkles, growth factors keep hair follicles to stay for a longer time in anagen or growth phase, and minimizes hair fall.
+It also provides a stimulus to hair, which is in the dormant phase and does offer some new hair growth.

 What are the steps involved in platelet-rich plasma therapy?